Review: Death in the Family (Shana Merchant, #1) by Tessa Wegert

 Mr. Nobody is the most vanilla – and slightly annoying – thriller I’ve read this year.

-I know I can get a bit spicy like chicken wing sauce when I write negative reviews, but then there are times like these where I’m just bummed out that I didn’t like something.
+I know I can get a bit spicy like chicken wing sauce when I write negative reviews, but then there are times like these when I’m just bummed out that I didn’t like something.

 I’m Eeyore writing this fucking review right now.